valydia/sbt-apidoc/README.md

 ### Basic

-In this basic example we have a small project file and an apidoc.json.
+In this basic example we have a small project file and few setting keys in the `build.sbt`.
 [View example output](http://sbt-apidoc.com/example-basic/)

 [`build.sbt`](TODO)